MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/my-staff-configure.md

 [!INCLUDE [portal updates](~/includes/portal-update.md)]

-Once you have configured administrative units, you can apply this scope to your users who access My Staff.
+After configuring administrative units, you can apply this scope to your users who access My Staff.
 Only users who are assigned an administrative role can access My Staff.
 To enable My Staff, complete the following steps:

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [User Administrator](~/identity/role-based-access-control/permissions-reference.md#user-administrator).